fjramons/osm-analytics/README.md

 ## 0. Introduction

-OSM Analytics is a set of tools and scripts to analyze statistics from development tools of Open Source MANO (ETSI OSM).
+OSM Analytics is a set of tools and scripts to analyze statistics from development tools of Open Source MANO (ETSI OSM), but which are suitable for other projects using the same tooling.
 It includes functionalities for data extraction, transformation, and visualization for its main tools:

 - CI/CD based on Jenkins and E2E test results based on Robot Framework.
 - Bug tracking based on Bugzilla.